Overview and entry requirements

 1. An essay of not more than 12,000 words, comprising:

-a) An outline of the research topic, the specific questions to be addressed and the expected contribution of the study to the discipline.
+- an outline of the research topic, the specific questions to be addressed and the expected contribution of the study to the discipline.

-b) A review of the relevant theoretical and subject-specific literature.
+- a review of the relevant theoretical and subject-specific literature.

-c) An outline of the methodology to be followed, including an outline of any fieldwork to be carried out, and of any performance or composition work to be submitted as a substantive part of the thesis.
+- an outline of the methodology to be followed, including an outline of any fieldwork to be carried out, and of any performance or composition work to be submitted as a substantive part of the thesis.

-d) A summary of any original research investigation that you have already carried out that will contribute to the thesis.
+- a summary of any original research investigation that you have already carried out that will contribute to the thesis.

 2. An initial Bibliography, comprising the literature directly relevant to the research, including non-text material where appropriate, set out according to standard bibliographical conventions.